Completely positive approximations and inductive systems: Introduction

 Classically, an inductive system consists of a sequence of $\Cstar$-algebras $(A_n)_n$ together with connecting $^*$-homomorphisms $\rho_{n+1,n}\colon A_n\to A_{n+1}$.
-These induce $^*$-homomorphisms $\rho_n\colon A_n\to \prod_n A_n/\bigoplus_n A_n$ into the $\Cstar$-algebra of bounded sequences modulo null sequences, and the inductive limit of the system is simply the norm closure of these images $\overline{\bigcup_n\rho_n(A_n)}$.
+These induce $^*$-homomorphisms $\rho_n\colon A_n\to \prod_m A_m/\bigoplus_m A_m$ into the $\Cstar$-algebra of norm bounded sequences modulo null convergent sequences, and the inductive limit of the system is simply the norm closure of these images $\overline{\bigcup_n\rho_n(A_n)}$.
 To generalize this construction, we relax the assumptions on the connecting maps from $^*$-homomorphisms to completely positive and contractive (c.p.c.)\ maps.
 Though not necessarily multiplicative, c.p.c.\ maps are $^*$-linear and positivity preserving (even up to matrix amplifications) and hence still preserve much of the structure of a $\Cstar$-algebra.
-We call a system $(A_n,\rho_{n+1,n})_n$ of $\Cstar$-algebras with c.p.c.\ connecting maps a \emph{c.p.c.\ system}, and define the limit exactly as in the classical setting, except now the induced maps $\rho_n\colon A_n\to \prod_n A_n/\bigoplus_n A_n$ are only c.p.c., and the limit $\overline{\bigcup_n\rho_n(A_n)}$ is only a closed self-adjoint subspace.
+We call a system $(A_n,\rho_{n+1,n})_n$ of $\Cstar$-algebras with c.p.c.\ connecting maps a \emph{c.p.c.\ system}, and define the limit exactly as in the classical setting, except now the induced maps $\rho_n\colon A_n\to \prod_m A_m/\bigoplus_m A_m$ are only c.p.c., and the limit $\overline{\bigcup_n\rho_n(A_n)}$ is only a closed self-adjoint subspace.

 A key source of examples of c.p.c.\ systems come from c.p.c.\ approximations of (separable) nuclear $\Cstar$-algebras.
-From \cite{CE78,Kir77}, we know that a (separable) $\Cstar$-algebra $A$ is nuclear precisely when it admits a system of c.p.c.\ approximations consisting of a sequence $(F_n)_n$ of finite-dimensional $\Cstar$-algebras and c.p.c.\ maps $A\xrightarrow{\psi_n}F_n\xrightarrow{\varphi_n}A$ such that $\varphi_n\circ\psi_n$ converges pointwise in norm to $\id_A$.
-The sequence $(F_n)_n$ together with the maps $\rho_{n+1,n}\coloneqq \psi_{n+1}\circ\varphi_n\colon F_n\to F_{n+1}$ form a c.p.c.\ system, which moreover encodes our original $\Cstar$-algebra $A$.
-The question now is, (how) can one access structural information about $A$ from the system, and more generally (when) can one detect that a given c.p.c.\ system actually encodes a (nuclear) $\Cstar$-algebra?
-To address these questions, we need more structure on our systems.
+From \cite{CE78,Kir77}, we know that a (separable) $\Cstar$-algebra $A$ is nuclear precisely when it admits a system of c.p.c.\ approximations consisting of a sequence $(F_n)_n$ of finite-dimensional $\Cstar$-algebras and c.p.c.\ maps $A\xrightarrow{\psi_n}F_n\xrightarrow{\varphi_n}A$ such that $\varphi_n\circ\psi_n$ converges pointwise in norm to $\mathrm{id}_A$.
+The sequence $(F_n)_n$ together with the maps $\rho_{n+1,n}\coloneqq \psi_{n+1}\circ\varphi_n\colon F_n\to F_{n+1}$ form a c.p.c.\ system, which somehow encodes our original $\Cstar$-algebra $A$.
+In particular, the limit of the system is completely order isomorphic to $A$.
+A complete order isomorphism between closed self-adjoint subspaces of $\Cstar$-algebras is a completely positive, completely isometric map with completely positive inverse.
+These are extremely robust identifications.
+For example, a complete order isomorphism between $\Cstar$-algebras is automatically a $^*$-isomorphism, and so the complete order isomorphism class of a $\Cstar$-algebra determines its $^*$-isomorphism class.